Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 the implied warranties of merchantability, fitness for a particular purpose, and non

 infringement.
-JTSL and the Service and the Offer are subject to the jurisdiction only of the
+BCML and the Service and the Offer are subject to the jurisdiction only of the

 courts of the Republic of India at New Delhi.